-- 198. We use the static pool methodology to avoid certain pitfalls in estimating default rates.
-This enables default rates to account for rating migration and allows for default rates to be calculated across multi-period time horizons.
-Some methods for calculating default and rating transition rates might assign defaults against only the initial rating on the corporate asset while ignoring more recent rating changes that supply more current information.
-Other methods may calculate default rates using only the most recent year's default and rating data; however, this method may yield comparatively low default rates during periods of high rating activity, as it ignores prior years' default activity. - 199.
-The pools are static in the sense that their membership remains constant over time.
+- 194. The pools are static in the sense that their membership remains constant over time.
 Each static pool can be viewed as a buy-and-hold portfolio.
 However, it is not possible to compare static pools across different studies because errors, if any, are corrected by every new update, and the criteria for inclusion or exclusion of companies in the default study are subject to minor revisions over time.
 Therefore, with every new update, we revise results back to the same starting date of Dec.
-31, 1980, to avoid continuity problems. - 200.
-We surveil entities on which the ratings have been withdrawn--that is, revised to 'NR' (not rated)--with the aim of capturing potential defaults.
-We exclude these companies, as well as those that have defaulted, from subsequent static pools. - 201.
+31, 1980, to avoid continuity problems. - 195.
+We surveil entities on which the ratings have been withdrawn--that is, revised to 'NR' (not rated) -- with the aim of capturing potential defaults.
+We exclude these companies, as well as those that have defaulted, from subsequent static pools. - 196.
 For instance, the 1981 static pool comprises all companies rated as of 12:01a.m.
 Jan.
 1, 1981.
 Adding those companies first rated in 1981 to the surviving members of the 1981 static pool forms the 1982 static pool.
 All rating changes that took place are reflected in the newly formed 1982 static pool.
 We used this same method to form static pools for 1983 through 2007.
 Between Jan.
-1, 1981 and March 31, 2014, we added 12,655 newly rated organizations to form new static pools, while we excluded 2,134 defaulting companies and 6,135 companies on which the last rating was classified as 'NR' (not rated). - 202.
+1, 1981 and March 31, 2014, we added 12,655 newly rated organizations to form new static pools, while we excluded 2,134 defaulting companies and 6,135 companies on which the last rating was classified as 'NR' (not rated). - 197.
 We compute default rates for a static pool using a conditional probability methodology, which follows a cohort of issuers through time.
 As an example, suppose that we want to compute the five-year default rate for the cohort of issuers from January 1984.
 We compute the one-year default rate for these issuers by checking their ratings as of January 1985.
 We remove from the sample any issuers that had ratings withdrawn between January 1984 and January 1985, and do not include them in any further calculations.
 We follow the January 1984 cohort, which has had defaulted issuers and issuers with ratings withdrawn over the preceding one-year period removed, and compute the annual default rate for January 1985 to January 1986 with this adjusted cohort, assigning defaults according to the original rating held by the issuer in the January 1984 cohort.
 We repeat this process for every annual period until January 1989, removing any issuers with defaulted or withdrawn ratings from the preceding year from that year's cohort.
-We compute the five-year default rate for the five-year default rate from these one-year conditional default rates.
+We compute the five-year default rate from these one-year conditional default rates.